nsbasic/voltbuilder-user/README.md

 1. Make sure your index.htm (or other file) does not include phonegap.js.
 Voltbuilder will include cordova.js automatically.
 1. In config.xml, PhoneGap style <config-edit clauses [were made obsolete a while ago](http://docs.phonegap.com/phonegap-build/configuring/config-file-element/).
 Replace them with <edit-config.
+1. We're using the latest Cordava tooling.
+Many plugins and usages will need to be updated: users were held back by PhoneGap not being up to date.
+If you run into issues, tha's one of the first things to consider.